andrfaren/Ciphers-FP-style/README.md

 # Ciphers-FP-style
-Ciphers re-written using functional programming.
-Uses streams and lambdas.
+Ciphers re-written using the functional programming style.
 Total lines of code: ~260.
  For comparison, the OOP version used ~460 lines of code.